canton7/RestEase/README.md

 Source Generators are a new feature which allows NuGet packages to hook into the compilation of your projects and insert their own code.
 RestEase uses this to generate implementations of your interfaces at compile-time, rather than run-time.
-To take advantage of this, you need to install the [RestEase.SourceGenerator NuGet package](https://www.nuget.org/packages/RestEase.SourceGenerator).
+To take advantage of this, you need to install the [RestEase.SourceGenerator NuGet package](https://www.nuget.org/packages/RestEase.SourceGenerator) as well as RestEase.

 The advantages of using a Source Generator are: